Our kittens are $3000 each.

 Some health testing is once-off (hip scores) and some is ongoing (heart scans).
 Food, litter, cleaning and maintenance costs are ongoing.
 Routine vet work is ongoing.

-Although not every dollar may be spent specifically on a single kitten – our program wouldn’t exist without all the adult cats and all the factors as a whole.
+Although not every dollar may be spent specifically on a single kitten – our program wouldn’t exist without all the adult cats and ALL the factors as a whole.

 If we don’t feed our adult cats daily or provide them with clean litter, they won’t thrive.
 If we don’t maintain the catios and provide them with enrichment, they won’t thrive.
-If we don’t provide routine vet work, we’re not preventing or controlling illness, and most importantly, we’re not promoting wellness, and they won’t thrive.
+If we don’t provide routine vet work, we’re not preventing or controlling illness, and most importantly, we’re not promoting wellness, they won’t thrive.
 If we don’t bring in new breeding cats, they will become inbred, and their health and genetics will suffer.

 The biggest thing that simply cannot be quantified is time and effort that is invested.
 In a regular business, as an employee you would get paid for the time spent cleaning something.
 Most companies these days have a dedicated IT/social media person that manages their platforms – you don’t get paid for these aspects in a hobby.
 There is always give and take with investing time and money into things, but also being able to get something back (this may be emotional or physical or may be expressed in a dollar value).